JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 A secure version of CMAC is standardized with some changes from the basic version:

 - The original key, _K_, is used to derive two new keys, $K_1$ and $K_2$.
 - One is used in the basic algorithm, the other is XORed into the final message block.
-Pad if neccessary.
+Pad if necessary.
 - The IV is set to all zeroes.
 - The MAC tag is the $T_{len}$ most significant bits of the output.